dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

         Yet developers complain about all these zeros so utf-8 was born
 * UTF-8 (Unicode Transformation Format 8-bit)
     * each char in 0-127 stored as 1 byte, but from 128 2,3 and up to 6 bytes were used to store char
-    * side effect is that english in UTF-8 is looks exact as in ASCII (each char encoded with 1 byte only, but in unicode each english char would be encoded with 2 bytes)
+    * side effect is that english in UTF-8 is looks exact as in ASCII (each char encoded with 1 byte only, but in Unicode each english char would be encoded with 2 bytes)
     * so `hello => U+0048 U+0065 U+006C U+006C U+006F => 48 65 6C 6C 6F`
-    * physical memory - we have following rule:
+    * physical memory - we have the following rule:
       1 byte  -> 0xxxxxxx (size 7 bit) - single byte - store it just as byte
       2 bytes -> 110xxxxx 10xxxxx => (size 8-11 bit), so 110_10 - is a mark of 2 bytes, others used to store chars
       3 bytes -> 1110xxxx 10xxxxx 10xxxxx => (size 12-16 bit), so 1110_10_10  - mark of 3 bytes, others used to store chars